harness/developer-hub/docs/first-gen/continuous-delivery/helm-deployment/helm-deployments-overview.md

 helpdocs_is_published: true
 ---

 This content is for Harness [FirstGen](../../../getting-started/harness-first-gen-vs-harness-next-gen.md).
+Switch to [NextGen](https://docs.harness.io/article/lbhf2h71at).

-Switch to [NextGen](https://docs.harness.io/article/lbhf2h71at).Harness supports Helm 2 and Helm v3.This guide will walk you through deploying a Docker image to a Kubernetes cluster using a Helm chart.
+Harness supports Helm 2 and Helm v3.
+This guide will walk you through deploying a Docker image to a Kubernetes cluster using a Helm chart.
 This deployment scenario is very popular and a walkthrough of all the steps involved will help you set up this scenario in Harness for your own microservices and apps.

 Harness includes both Kubernetes and Helm deployments, and you can use Helm charts in both.
 Harness [Kubernetes Deployments](../kubernetes-deployments/kubernetes-deployments-overview.md) allow you to use your own Helm chart (remote or local), and Harness executes the Kubernetes API calls to build everything without Helm and Tiller (for Helm v2) needing to be installed in the target cluster.
 See [Helm Charts](https://docs.harness.io/article/t6zrgqq0ny-kubernetes-services#helm_charts).